-This Page allows you to configure the basic QoS DSCP Translation settings for all switches.
+This page allows you to configure the basic QoS DSCP Translation settings for all switches.
 DSCP translation can be done in Ingress or Egress.
 The DSCP Translation screen in Figure 4-9-10 appears.

-Figure 4-9-10: DSCP Translation Page Screenshot
+Figure 4-9-10: DSCP Translation page Screenshot

+Object Description

+• DSCP Maximum number of supported DSCP values are 64 and valid DSCP value

+ranges from 0 to 63.

+• Ingress Ingress side DSCP can be first translated to new DSCP before using the DSCP

+for QoS class and DPL map.

+There are two configuration parameters for DSCP Translation -

+Translate

+Classify

-Object Description • DSCP Maximum number of supported DSCP values are 64 and valid DSCP value ranges from 0 to 63. • Ingress Ingress side DSCP can be first translated to new DSCP before using the DSCP for QoS class and DPL map.
-There are two configuration parameters for DSCP Translation - Translate Classify Translate DSCP at Ingress side can be translated to any of (0-63) DSCP values. • Classify Click to enable Classification at Ingress side. • Egress There is following configurable parameter for Egress side - Remap Remap DP Select the DSCP value from select menu to which you want to remap.
+Translate DSCP at Ingress side can be translated to any of (0-63) DSCP values. • Classify Click to enable Classification at Ingress side. • Egress There are the following configurable parameters for Egress side - Remap DP0 Controls the remapping for frames with DP level 0.
+Remap DP1 Controls the remapping for frames with DP level 1.
+Remap DP0 Select the DSCP value from select menu to which you want to remap.
+DSCP value ranges form 0 to 63.
+Remap DP1 Select the DSCP value from select menu to which you want to remap.
 DSCP value ranges form 0 to 63.